 Memory.
 Connector for USB stick or USB hard drive.
-Offers direct recording to / playback from the external memory device.
+Offers direct Recording to / Playback from the external memory device.

 State LEDs Sync.
-WC, AES, ADAT1, ADAT2, CC.
+WC, AES, ADAT1, ADAT2, MADI.
 Indicate a valid input signal separately for each digital input.
 Additionally, RME's exclusive SyncCheck indicates if one of these inputs is locked, but not synchronous to the others, in which case the LED will flash.
 See also chapter 8.7 / 14.2, Clock Modes - Synchronization.

-The LED CC indicates Class Compliant operation.
+State LEDs MIDI.
+Indicate separately for input and output if MIDI data is received or transmitted.
 HOST lights up when the connection to the computer is successful.
-The LED will not turn on when connection has not been initialised or is interrupted (error, cable not connected e
+USB 3 and USB 2 are indicated by different colours.
+The LED will not turn on when connection has not been initialised or interrupted (error, cable not connected etc.).